 Dress in Thailand

+Outward appearances are important to Thai people.
+Here, the old saying ‘dress for success’ holds true.
+Thai locals appreciate foreigners who try to maintain a professional and reserved appearance.
 T-shirts and shorts are acceptable for going just about anywhere, but pants and skirts should be of a modest length.
 Women should keep their chests and shoulders covered.

 Language barrier in Thailand

-If an expat pronounces a word incorrectly, it is likely to have an entirely different meaning from what they intended to say.
-The upside is that Thais are very forgiving when foreigners try to speak their language, and once they understand what a farang wants, they will teach them how to say the word correctly.
+Thai is a tonal language with five different tones.
+The tone of a word is used to distinguish its meaning.
+If an expat correctly pronounces a word but uses the wrong vocal tone, it may have an entirely different meaning from what they intended to say.
+The upside is that Thais are extremely forgiving when foreigners try to speak their language, and once they understand what a foreigner wants, they will teach them how to say the word correctly.

 Religion in Thailand